mikebenfield/euphrates/README.md

 ## License

-Attalus is Copyright 2018, Michael Benfield.
+Euphrates is Copyright 2018, Michael Benfield.

-You may copy, modify, and/or distribute Attalus under either the terms of the Apache License, version 2 (see the file LICENSE-APACHE or
+You may copy, modify, and/or distribute Euphrates under either the terms of the Apache License, version 2 (see the file LICENSE-APACHE or
 <http://www.apache.org/licenses/LICENSE-2.0>) or the MIT license (see the file
 LICENSE-MIT or <http://opensource.org/licenses/MIT>), at your option.